Insight

 As digital technology becomes ever-more central to our society, the nature of face-to-face interactions is changing.
 We speak less in-person and more online.
 But we still want that face-to-face feel.

 Apps can deliver that.
 They unite a diverse array of customer service channels to create a seamless, omnichannel system that improves the customer experience.
-They combine the benefits of face-to-face with the advantages of automation and digitalisation.
+They combine the benefits of face-to-face with the advantages of automation and digitisation.

 Can digital technology replicate face-to-face interactions?